SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

 !!! caution "Initial Scope"
     The initial scope supports an add-on product consisting of **one** software component.
 Furthermore, this software component can not be used in multiple add-on products.
-    Initially it is not possible to use software components with a structure where included packages and objects do not use the same namespace as provided in the software component name.
+    All packages of a software component must have the same namespace as the software component itself.

 ### Software Product Version